-I am one of those people who were born between 1946-1964, a “baby boomer”.
-I refer to myself as a “late bloomer, baby boomer”.
+I am one of those people who were born between 1946-1964, a ‘baby boomer.’
+I refer to myself as a ‘late bloomer, baby boomer.’
 Many of my dreams, such as graduating from university, did not happen until I was in my thirties.
 Later in life I gained two Master Degrees (Master of Social Work and Master of Philosophy).
 I am married to Bill and have a son, Matthew.
 I am the eldest of seven children and grew up in Toowoomba, Queensland, in the 1950’s and 1960’s.

-I have now retired from the workforce and what better time to have a blog.
+I am now retired from the workforce and what better time to have a blog.
 The greater part of my working life was in human service delivery as a social worker and senior administrator in the Queensland Public Sector.
 In October 2015 we moved from a rural property in Maleny, on the Sunshine Coast Hinterland, Queensland, Australia to Toowoomba, known as the Garden City.
-There are many beautiful parks and gardens and each September the City hosts the “Carnival of Flowers”.
+There are many beautiful parks and gardens and each September the City hosts the ‘Carnival of Flowers.’
 The first event was held in 1950.
 It as the longest running floral event held in Australia.
-The City is “on the move” – a new library opened early 2016.
-Toowoomba has a new shopping and food precinct in the Central Business District.
-Then there is the construction of a second range crossing (bypass) that commenced in 2016.
-When the bypass is completed it will reduce the number of heavy vehicles passing through the centre of the City.
+The City is ‘on the move’ – economically and socially.
+There is a great cafe scene which has drawn comparisons to Melbourne.
+The Toowoomba second range crossing is open which will reduce the number of heavy vehicles passing through the centre of the City.
 The Wellcamp Airport is another great edition to the City, thanks to the Wagner family.

 I enjoy writing and a few years ago wrote articles for magazines.
 I also enjoy a range of music including the Classics, Easy Listening and Jazz.
-I do play the piano, but I am not that good at it.
+I do play the piano and the ukulele.
 These days I also have more time to read, garden and experiment in the kitchen.